Preteen Bible Lesson: God Wants Us to Pray for Each Other

 Say: We all have ideas about what prayer is, and maybe why or how we pray.
 For the next few minutes, let’s take turns writing at least two things you each think of that describe prayer.

 Encourage kids to add to the collage of words and phrases.
 It’s okay if kids write the same things as other kids.
-After a couple of minutes, discuss with kids what they wrote.
-Give some of the kids an opportunity to share about what they wrote.
+After a couple of minutes, discuss with kids what they wrote and why.

 Form two groups, and give each group a Bible.
 Have one group read James 5:16 and the other group read Matthew 18:19-20.
 Give groups time to talk about what their verses say about prayer.
 Then have kids pair up with someone from the other group.
 Have partners share their Bible passage and any discoveries they made.